 Inform Your Manager

-Most employees seek out opportunities to converse with executives.
+Most employees do not seek out opportunities to converse with executives.
 If you start doing so, your direct manager might think your intentions are dodgy.
 Be proactive by telling your manager what you’re doing and why.
 Please note: you are not asking for your manager’s permission to move forward with this.
 Your manager has little to gain from your skip level meetings; therefore, they are more likely to say no if you phrase this as a question.
 However, you don’t need their permission to meet with another employee, so that’s why you’re not asking for it.
 You are simply taking the considerate step to inform your manager of your plans in advance.

 Select an Executive You’d Like to Meet